ashkwart/ashkwart/README.md

 - 🎀 Hey!
 My name is Ashley and i'm very intrested in UX design and App development.
 I'm a current Freshman CS major at Cornell University currently learning JAVA.
--  As of right now I'd love to collaborate with app design and/or software develompent within Apps
+-  As of right now I'd love to collaborate with app design and/or front end develompent within Apps

 <!---
 ashkwart/ashkwart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.